terepv/terepv/README.md

 - I’m interested in Product Design 👀
 - I’m currently learning product design lol 🌱
 - I’m looking to collaborate on neat user experiences 💞️
-- How to reach me: reach out on linkedin.com/teresa-pegna 📫
+- How to reach me: on linkedin.com/teresa-pegna 📫

 <!---
 terepv/terepv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.